Ricotta and Orange Cake: Soft as a Cloud! 🍊

 Steps for Ricotta and Orange Cake

-Preheat the oven to 350°F (static).
+Preheat the oven to 356°F (static).

-Grease and flour a pan about 9-9.5 inches in diameter.
+Butter and flour a pan about 9-9.5 inches in diameter.

 Incorporate the powders: Sift the flour (and the baking powder, if you decide to use it*) directly into the mixture.
-Mix gently with a spatula or with the mixer at the lowest speed to avoid deflating the eggs.
+Mix gently with a spatula or with the whisk at the lowest speed to avoid deflating the eggs.

-Preservation, Notes, Variations for the Ricotta and Orange Cake
+Storage, notes, variations for the Ricotta and Orange Cake

 Freezing: You can freeze it already portioned in freezer bags; it stays perfect for about a month.

-Can I use store-bought packaged ricotta?
+Can I use packaged ricotta from the supermarket?

 The cake didn’t rise enough, why?